-To identify tasks to automate using shortcuts, observe how you use your iPhone, iPad and Mac throughout the day.
+To identify tasks to run using shortcuts, observe how you use your Apple devices throughout the day.
 It’s obvious that, tasks you do multiple times a day, are ideal shortcut candidates.
 However, there are many more opportunities: What task is taking too long?
 What can’t you do in the app you’re currently working in?
 What’s just too much trouble to bother with?
 You’ll start to recognise these moments as opportunities to create shortcuts (especially once you’ve reviewed the actions available in the Shortcuts app).

 Consider the following: